Information Set Decoding in the Lee Metric with Applications to Cryptography: Generalization from to

 \section{Generalization from $\mathbb Z_4$ to $\mathbb Z_{p^s}$}

-In this section we give the general ideas how to generalize the ISD algorithm and the two code-based cryptosystems to any Galois ring $\mathbb Z_{p^s}$ for any prime $p$ and $s\in \mathbb N$.
-The main thing that changes is the systematic form of the generator and parity check matrix of the code.
+In this section we give the general idea of how to generalize the ISD algorithm and the two code-based cryptosystems to any Galois ring $\mathbb Z_{p^s}$ for any prime $p$ and $s\in \mathbb N$.
+Recall that the Lee weight of $x \in \mathbb{Z}_{p^s}^n$ is given by The main modification is in the systematic form of the generator and parity check matrix of the code.
 In general, a linear code over $\mathbb Z_{p^s}$ has a (column permuted) generator matrix of the form